Syi-I/FlatLights-Wiki/en_us/Prismatic-Blade.md

 *The crafting recipe for a prismatic blade, using a plating machine*

 ## Usage
 The prismatic blade is a weapon that deals damage to entities when the wielder left-clicks.
 It has a base `10 Attack Damage` and `2 Attack Speed`, making it both stronger and faster than a netherite sword.
-The prismatic blade also deals a percentage of the target's max health as bonus damage.
+The prismatic blade also deals a percentage of the target's max health as bonus [physical](Damage-Sources#physical) damage.
 The default bonus damage amount is 5% of the target's max health, but this can be changed in the config options.

 As a sword item, the prismatic blade can break some blocks quicker, just like any vanilla sword.